 3. What is the annual award timing each year?

 The annual award month is December.

 4. What are the criteria for evaluation of proposals?

 The criteria for evaluation will include consistency with the Viking Foundation core values, described need, economic efficiency, expectation of measurable results and the prospect of alleviation of future problems.
 The Foundation normally prefers to fund specific, stand-alone projects, activities or initiatives.
 (Please see articles in the News section of our website for guidance.)
 We generally do not grant funds to large organizations for their general budget or to cover overhead.

 5. Must we provide evidence of our 501(c)(3) status?

 Yes - simply include your EIN# in your cover letter or budget page.

 Yes - for specific projects and activities that are consistent with Viking Foundation core values, but do not include proselytizing.

 7. If I include a cover letter, what should it contain?

-It should include your EIN# and assurance that you have 501(c)(3) status, that you will provide us with both interim and final reports explaining how the grant money was used, and that you will allow us to use images and quotes from your organization for Viking Foundation promotional purposes.
+It should include your EIN# and assurance that you have 501(c)(3) status, that you will provide us with both interim and final reports (by the end of the next calendar year) explaining how the grant money was used, and that you will allow us to use images and quotes from your organization for Viking Foundation promotional purposes.